quentin-st/Simple-Backup-Script/README.md

 ```

-## How does it works?
+## How does it work?
 There are two customizable steps in this process:

 ### Backup
-This step copies the file or dumps the database and put everything in a single file.
+This step copies files or dumps databases and puts everything in a single .tar.gz file.
-All the logic behind this is contained in a plugin.
+All the logic behind this is contained within a plugin.
 If you cannot find a suitable plugin (check [`/plugins`](/plugins) dir)
 for the content you're trying to save, don't hesitate to create a pull request.

-A plugin is quite simple: all it does is to run commands to create the single file, and returns its complete file path.
+A plugin is quite simple: all it does is to run commands to create the single file, and return its complete file path.
 It also contains a `clean` function to delete temporary files created during its execution.

 ### Transfer
-Once we created the backup file, let's transfer it.
-See configuration below for more information.
-It can either upload backup files to remote targets, or copy them in a local directory.
+Once everything is ready, let's upload the files to each remote.
+We can either upload backup files to remote targets, or copy them in a local directory.

 #### Remote target configuration
 **Note**: *SSH Public Key Authentication* **must** be set up or the script won't connect to your remote backup targets: